ctb/twill-legacy/docs/index.rst

 ===================================================
-twill: a simple scripting language for Web browsing
+twill: a simple scripting language for web browsing
 ===================================================

 .. toctree::